 What Are Public Goods?

-Let’s take a quick side adventure and make sure we all understand what public goods are.
-Toby Shorin, Laura Lotti and Sam Hart did a great job writing about this topic in their post.
-They share the definition of Public Goods as “anything that is both non-excludable and non-rivalrous, that is, people can’t be barred access, and one person’s use doesn’t degrade another’s.”
+At a high level, Toby Shorin, Laura Lotti and Sam Hart did a great job writing about this topic in their post Positive-Sum Worlds.
+They share the definition of public goods as “anything that is both non-excludable and non-rivalrous, that is, people can’t be barred access, and one person’s use doesn’t degrade another’s.”
 A common example is clean air.
 Just because I consume clean air doesn’t mean you can’t also consume it.

 Why are public goods important?
 Public goods create universally better outcomes for society.
 For those trapped in poverty, public goods are particularly essential, helping people meet basic needs.
 Public libraries for example — assuming all else equal, can help educate the population indiscriminately (once again, this assumes the library offers truly equal opportunities to learn, and check out the resources needed).
-Public Goods also serve those in privilege and power just as equally as those in poverty.
-We often don’t notice it, but the majority of the value we consume in the world is public goods.
+Public goods also serve those in privilege and power just as equally as those in poverty.
+We often don’t notice it, but the majority of the value we consume in the world is derived through public goods.
 After all, what value is your lambo to you if the sky is on fire?
-Funding Public Goods, ensuring they exist, and are accessible is often paramount to a society’s advancement.
+Funding public goods, ensuring they exist, and ensuring they are accessible is often paramount to a society’s advancement.

 In our digital era, Open Source Software (OSS) is an important public good.
 OSS is our digital infrastructure.
 It provides billions of $$$ per year in economic value, but authors of OSS often can’t pay their mortgages with their OSS work because there is no business model for it.
 Gitcoin wants to create a world where 1000s of OSS devs can quit their corporate jobs + work on OSS.